ESMValGroup/ESMValTool_Tutorial/index.md

 > Github account (optional, but useful!)
 {: .prereq}

-> ## Main things you need to know before starting this course:
+> ## Main things you need to know before starting this course
 >
 > 1. This tutorial can be taken online independently or taught by one of our instructors.
 > 2. Please check the common issues page if you get stuck.
 Otherwise, help is always available from ESMValTool developers via the github issues page.